Get expert-backed, proven tactics in sales compensation. Register now.

 Drawbacks:

-- This plan is more complex to set up and manage, as it requires very careful tracking.
+• This plan is more complex to set up and manage, requiring careful tracking.

-- Variable income may be hard for reps to plan around.
+• Variable components can be difficult to plan around.

 8. Equity-Based Compensation

 Equity-based compensation gives reps shares of company stock as payment.
-It’s similar to the profit-sharing compensation plan in how it motivates employees to take ownership of the organization’s success.
+It’s similar to the profit-sharing compensation plan in motivating sales employees to take ownership of the organization’s success.

-For example, a sales rep may earn a 5% commission on all sales, plus a percentage of a share of company stock for every sale they make above quota.
-It normally comes with a vesting schedule, so reps earn upon reaching certain milestones in their careers.
+For example, a sales rep earns a 5% sales commission plus a percentage of a share of company stock for every sale they make above quota.
+It normally comes with a vesting schedule, so reps earn upon reaching certain career milestones.

 Advantages:

-- Compensation may attract reps with goals and values similar to those of the company, creating a more harmonious corporate culture.
+• Compensation may attract reps with goals and values similar to the company's, creating a more harmonious corporate culture.

 Drawbacks:

-- The more complex compensation mix can be difficult to calculate and manage over time, especially as the company grows.
+• The more complex compensation mix can be challenging to calculate and manage over time, especially as the company grows.

-Best for: Startups and high-growth companies that have limited liquidity and want to share their initial success with those who started on the ground floor.
+Best for: Startups and high-growth companies with limited liquidity who want to share their initial success with those who started on the ground floor.

 How to Create a Sales Compensation Plan